 Nikki was born and raised in Mountain View, CA, and moved to Sylacauga, AL in 2005.
-She received a B.A. degree in Natural Science at San Jose State University, and a Masters in Education from the University of Montevallo.
-In addition to teaching 6th grade, she is a voracious reader of books of all kinds, and is an avid horsewoman, specializing in dressage and jumping.
+She received a B.A. degree in Natural Science at San Jose State University and a Masters in Education from the University of Montevallo.
+In addition to teaching 7th-grade life science, she is a voracious reader of books of all kinds, and is an avid horsewoman, specializing in dressage and jumping.
+She also teaches yoga in her spare time and enjoys painting landscapes and animals.
 Nikki loves marine science, and has enjoyed being a part of Dauphin Island Sea Lab, either participating in classes, camps or visiting, since 2006.

 Vicki has been a camp counselor at the Sea Lab since 2013 and loves it!
-She teaches 7th & 8th gifted students at Daphne Middle School in Daphne, AL. She holds a Master’s Degree in Gifted Education.
+She teaches gifted students in Baldwin County, Alabama.
+She holds a Master’s Degree in Gifted Education.
 "I wish for..... learning to be like the world: busy, chaotic, and always in motion.
 Every learner to be part of our community.
 Learning to come from experiences.
 Creativity to be a habit.
 Mistakes to be viewed as opportunities.
 The freedom for learners to explore, discover & develop."
 Let's have fun together at The Dauphin Island Sea Lab!

-Elaine has been a teacher for Gadsden City Schools for over 30 years, and currently serves as a guidance counselor for the elementary schools.
-She received her B.S. and M.S. in physical education from Jacksonville State University, and has her Education Specialist degree in Guidance.
+Elaine has been a teacher for Gadsden City Schools for more than 30 years, and currently serves as a guidance counselor for the elementary schools.
+She received her B.S. and M.S. in physical education from Jacksonville State University and has her Education Specialist degree in Guidance.
 Elaine enjoys birding, gardening, traveling, and reading, and being a DISL counselor is on her “Bucket List.”
 This will be her third summer as a counselor with us.

-Rissa Stephens teaches 6th grade Earth Science at Emma Sansom Middle School in Gadsden, Alabama.
-She holds an Education Specialist degree from the University of Alabama, even though she is an Auburn fan!!
-Rissa’s philosophy of education is that every child experiences the wonders of science through hands on experiences, especially in marine biology!!!
-Rissa has been a counselor every summer since 2004, and she brings a group from ESMS every fall to experience fun and learning at DISL.
+Rissa is retired after 26 years of teaching 5th and 6th grades in Gadsden, Alabama.
+She holds an Education Specialist degree from the University of Alabama, even though she is an Auburn fan!
+Rissa’s philosophy of education is that every child experiences the wonders of science through hands-on experiences, especially in marine biology!
+Rissa has been a counselor every summer since 2004.
+She currently enjoys caring for her grandchild, Margot, and volunteering at IPC Day School in Birmingham.